Write a JSR |

 - The TCK Coverage Document.
 This is a one- to two-page summary to assist the EC in evaluating the TCK.
 Please see more details in the 'Developing TCKs' section of the Spec Lead Guide.

-- The full text of the final licenses for the RI and TCK (and the specification, if you are not using the standard license).
+- The full text of the final licenses for the specification, RI and TCK.
 3rd party implementations must be able to pass the TCK.
 Please look in the "Writing a JSR" section above for licensing templates.
 You can use one of these templates or any other licensing model provided the compatibility requirements as demanded in the appropriate JCP Document are addressed.
 The latest version is found at: http://jcp.org/en/procedures/jcp2.
 Every JCP version from 2.6 onward requires that final licenses must allow for independent implementations.

 - The process by which qualified individuals, educational and not for profit organizations can access the TCK at no cost.